 We hope that you may be able to introduce WRWEO to one or more members of the Mi’kmaw community who might be willing to advise WRWEO on how we might ask for the community’s guidance on the question of renaming the loop.

-WRWEO has now renamed the second loop of The Bluff Wilderness Hiking Trail the Mi’kmaq Hill Loop and will work to make the appropriate changes to all future maps and printed materials; however, this process will take some time.
-More immediately, WRWEO will undertake to update all electronic maps and will refer to the second loop as Mi’kmaq Hill in all social media posts and communications.
+WRWEO has now renamed the second loop of The Bluff Wilderness Hiking Trail the Mi’kmaw Hill Loop and will work to make the appropriate changes to all future maps and printed materials; however, this process will take some time.
+More immediately, WRWEO will undertake to update all electronic maps and will refer to the second loop as Mi’kmaw Hill in all social media posts and communications.